 - Appendix B: special formulary for chronic renal failure patients

-- Appendix C: palliative care formulary
+- Appendix C: end of life care formulary

 - Appendix D: formulary for adjunct medications used during active cancer treatment